thisdot/starter.dev/starters/remix-gql-tailwind/README.md

 - `yarn dev` - Starts the development server.
 - `yarn test` - Runs the unit tests.
 - `yarn storybook` - Starts the Storybook UI.
-- `yarn lint` - Runs ESLint on the project.
-- `yarn prettier` - Formats code for the entire project
+- `yarn format` - Formats code with prettier for the entire project

 ## Demo Implementation